willbush/blog/content/blog/impermanence.md

 # Creating a custom NixOS live ISO

-It's nice to be able to copy and paste between the host and the VM, and I wrote the code blocks below with that in mind.
+It's nice to be able to copy and paste between the host and the VM, and the following code blocks are written to make them easy to paste and run.

 Fortunately, it's easy [to create a custom live CD/ISO](https://nixos.wiki/wiki/Creating_a_NixOS_live_CD):